International Tennis Hall of Fame

 Auger-Aliassime’s first ATP Masters 1000 main draw came in 2018, when he qualified for Indian Wells.
 Although he lost in the second round, his first-round victory against fellow Canadian Vasek Pospisil marked his first tour-level match.
 He also became the youngest player to successfully defend an ATP Challenger title at Lyon, where he defeated French player Johan Tatlot in the finals.

 2019 marked Auger-Aliassime’s first appearance in a Grand Slam tournament at the professional level when he played at Wimbledon.
 He lost in the third round to French player Ugo Humbert and also became the youngest ATP 500 finalist at the 2019 Rio de Janeiro tournament as well as the youngest semi-finalist at the 2019 Miami tournament.
-In 2021, he reached the quarterfinals at Wimbledon and the penultimate round at the US Open.
+In 2021, he reached the quarterfinals at Wimbledon and the penultimate semi-final round at the US Open.

 His first professional doubles title came in 2020 at the ATP Paris Masters alongside his partner, Hubert Hurkacz.
 Currently, Auger-Aliassime has two coaches—Frédéric Fontang (2016 to present) and Rafael Nadal’s uncle and former coach Toni Nadal (2021 to present).
 Auger-Aliassime received the 2021 US Open Sportsmanship Award.
 In January 2022 he achieved a No. 9 ranking after helping Canada win the 2022 ATP Cup title.
 One month later, Auger-Aliassime achieved his first ATP Tour singles title, winning the ABN Amro World Tennis Tournament in Rotterdamn over Stefanos Tsitsipas, 6-4, 6-2.